concourse/time-resource/README.md

 ### `in`: Report the given time.

 Fetches the given timestamp.
-Creates two files:
+Creates three files:
 1. `input` which contains the request provided by Concourse
 1. `timestamp` which contains the fetched version in the following format: `2006-01-02 15:04:05.999999999 -0700 MST`
 1. `epoch` which contains the fetched version as a Unix epoch Timestamp (integer only)